release-engineering/releng-sop/docs/contribute.rst

 ``tests_require`` section.
 This is done to support both ``setup.py test`` and running the tests within tox, using pytest.

+When generating *documentation* external dependencies are mocked in ``docs/conf.py``, in order to avoid breaking *readthedocs.org* due to missing environment dependencies.

 Once you have tox, you can run the tests like

 ::